Ludwiggle/JWlS/README.md

 A custom `Show` prints a clickable url that opens Jupyter file viewer to display vector graphics and HR images in separated browser tabs (tested on Firefox).

 If you prefer to view low-res rasters within the notebook, check [iWolfram](https://github.com/mmatera/iwolfram) or this ["official"](https://github.com/WolframResearch/WolframLanguageForJupyter) release.
-These two implementations are way more complex and not so stable.
+These two implementations are way more complex and less rialable insofar they do not support all possible input syntax.
 The "official" one cannot be installed without a full Mathematica installation.

 ### Usage